 A letter of support from the company involved in the project must be provided and must outline:

+In order to adequately address the above points, a typical letter of support is two pages.
 Letters of support that do not adequately address these points will be considered insufficient, and the application will be rejected.

 Full instructions for the applicant and the participating company on completing the forms and on the on-line submission process are found on NSERC's On-line Services page.
 Form 101 (for universities) and Form 103 (for colleges) should be created before creating Form 183A.
 Please see the On-line Services instructions for more information.